PrismaticDevs/Team-Profile-Generator/README.md

 ## Usage

 Once you cd into the Team-Profile-Generator directory, run npm index.
 Answer the command line prompts being sure to specify what the employees' roles you are adding will be.
-When finished adding employees, select that there are no more employees you need to add and the program will terminate.
+When finished adding employees, answer no to adding another employee and the progrtam will terminate.
 Based on your answers to the series of prompts, an HTML file will be generated with the employee roster names and duties you provided.
 The HTML file is created with Bootstrap CSS styling.

 ## Contributors